 23. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
 For example, when counterfeiters like Defendants receive notice of a lawsuit they will often register new online marketplace accounts under a new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
-A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.
+The 2021 study indicated that the